18F/culper/api/pdf/templates/README.md

 |  7777777777777777777777777777777777777709 | <pre>/STREET_ADDRESS                          /</pre> |

 7. Export each OmniGraffle file to PDF as `[file name]-1.pdf` this will help to keep track of each of the following steps.
-8. Use `qpdf --qdf [file name]-1.pdf [file name]-2.pdf` on each PDF to get a text editable file.
+8. Use `qpdf --qdf [file name]-1.pdf [file name]-2.pdf` to get a text editable file.
+9. Open the newly created `[file name]-2.pdf` in a text editor.
-9. OmniGraffle will embed a subset of the TrueType font instead of relying on the default PDF fonts.
+10. OmniGraffle will embed a subset of the TrueType font instead of relying on the default PDF fonts.
 Replace those with equivalent Type1 directives for `Helvetica`, `Helvetica-Bold`, `Helvetica-Oblique`, and `Courier`, adjusting the object IDs in the below example to match your existing document:
 ```
 %% Original object ID: 17 0
 17 0 obj